-For most sales reps and leaders, targeting and capturing leads is crucial in maximising conversions.
+For most sales reps and leaders, targeting and capturing leads is crucial in maximizing conversions.
 You aim to reach out to people who fit the ideal prospect profile.
 These users are most likely to buy your product or service.

 But, it is half a step done.
 You usually reach out to several leads through discovery calls but only convert one or two.
 Why does it happen?
 Because the leads you are targeting are not qualified leads.